DeSinc/SallyBot/README.md

 Download and install Visual Studio Community WITH C# dotNET development modules ticked.
 Look up guides if you are confused - when installing Visual Studio Community, it will ask with big squares with tickboxes in the corners which types of coding packages you want to install.
 Pick the C#/Dot NET ones.

-Double click sallybot.csproj and open with Visual Studio Community (ideally 2022)
+Double click on the sallybot.sln file and open with Visual Studio Community

-It should open up the whole project and make a .sln file, etc.
+(If that doesn't work try open sallybot.csproj with Visual Studio Community.
+It should open up the whole project and make a .sln file, etc.)

+(If that doesn't work you likely need to install the C# dotNET packages with the Visual Studio Installer window.
+You can run this by typing Visual Studio Installer into the start menu and hitting enter.)

 If you don't have a bot already: